rlorigro/nanopore_assembly_and_polishing_assessment/README.md

 ![example output plot](https://github.com/rlorigro/nanopore_assembly_and_polishing_assessment/raw/master/assembled_wtdbg2_r94_ec_rad2_30x-30kb_VS_refEcoli.sorted.png)

 It is apparent that the aligner has chosen to break up the contig into multiple supplementary alignments because the chromosome is circular, and there appear to be poorly assembled regions along it.
-The following (verbose data) is printed to stdout:
+The following (verbose data) is printed to stdout (and exported to a tabular csv format):

 ```
 chromosome_name:         gi